tiagodeliberali/blog/docs/initial_tcp_server.md

 ## Our TCP server

-To start our server, lets bind a TCP listener to localhot at some port:
+To start our server, let's bind a TCP listener to localhost at some port:

 ```rust
     let listener = match TcpListener::bind("127.0.0.1:8080") {